mana/mana/README.md

 Compiling the Client
 --------------------

-Installing the dependencies on Ubuntu
+Installing the dependencies on Ubuntu:

-    sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev \
+    sudo apt install build-essential cmake \
+                     libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev \
                      libsdl2-net-dev libsdl2-ttf-dev libsdl2-gfx-dev \
                      libcurl4-openssl-dev libphysfs-dev libxml2-dev \
                      libguichan-dev libpng-dev gettext

+Installing the dependencies on macOS (with Homebrew):

+    brew install sdl2 sdl2_gfx sdl2_image sdl2_mixer sdl2_net sdl2_ttf \
+                 physfs curl

+Installing the dependencies on Fedora:

+    sudo dnf install gcc-c++ cmake physfs-devel libcurl-devel guichan-devel \
+                     SDL2_image-devel SDL2_mixer-devel SDL2_net-devel \
+                     SDL2_ttf-devel SDL2_gfx-devel

 Once the dependencies are installed, use CMake:

-    cmake .
+    cmake -B build .
-    cmake --build . --parallel
+    cmake --build build --parallel

-This produces an executable in `src/mana`.
+This produces an executable in `build/src/mana`.
 If running it without installing, be sure to run it from the repository root so that it can find its data files.

 See `README.cmake` for additional information.